TexasInstruments/edgeai-tensorlab/torchmodelopt/edgeai_torchmodelopt/xmodelopt/quantization/v2/docs/qat.md

 #### How to use QATFxModule

+Example ipython notebook to use the API is available [over here](../../../../../example_notebooks/quantization_qat.ipynb).

 The following is a brief description of how to use this wrapper module:
 ```
 import edgeai_torchmodelopt